dapr/docs/concepts/state-management/README.md

 # State management

 Dapr comes with APIs for a key/value storage system, called "state management" in Dapr terminology.
-If your microservice uses state management, it automatically gets access to any of the [supported databases](https://github.com/dapr/docs/blob/master/howto/setup-state-store/supported-state-stores.md), without adding or learning a third party SDK.
+If your microservice uses state management, it automatically gets access to any of the [supported state stores](https://github.com/dapr/docs/blob/master/howto/setup-state-store/supported-state-stores.md), without adding or learning a third party SDK.

 State management requires that you build your application with several rules in mind, and if you follow those rules, your app will also be able to leverage several other features that would otherwise be complicated and error-prone to build yourself: